 The Science Committee role is to identify and prioritize end user requirements and to connect the academic and technology communities.
-It is co-chaired by Ken Rubin, chair-elect Emma Aronson, and Kristen Rasmussen and, in the short-term, the work is enabled by three working groups whose tasks are to synthesize three elements of the project: the overarching science drivers identified by the participants of the 24 end-user workshops held in 2013-14; the funded project’s science goals; and novel use cases.
+It is co-chaired by Emma Aronson and Kristen Rasmussen and, in the short-term, the work is enabled by three working groups whose tasks are to synthesize three elements of the project: the overarching science drivers identified by the participants of the 24 end-user workshops held in 2013-14; the funded project’s science goals; and novel use cases.

 The Technology & Architecture Committee (TAC) role is to test and facilitate technology and architecture development.
 It is co-chaired by Rebecca Koskela and Ruth Duerr; its work is enabled by several working groups whose initial focus is on describing the System of Systems (SoS) architecture of the EarthCube cyberinfrastructure; identifying the technical requirements of the SoS through science use cases; conducting a funded projects gap analysis; developing testbeds for the funded projects; and identifying appropriate standards for EarthCube cyberinfrastructure to ensure interoperability.